DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Singh’s rotating detonation engine system such that the oxidizer source is a liquid oxidizer source, as taught by Wegener, and the liquid oxidizer source is a liquid peroxide source, as taught by Morrison, because rotating detonation engine systems as taught by Singh and Wegener were known to be capable of utilizing liquid oxidizer instead of air, as taught by Wegener, the use of liquid peroxide in rotating detonation engine systems was known, as taught by Morrison, and because a) the prior art contained a device which differed from the claimed device by the substitution of some components with other components (the air source taught by Singh versus the claimed liquid peroxide source as taught by Morrison), b) the substituted components and their functions were known in the art (both air and liquid peroxide sources were known for use as oxidizer sources in rotating detonation engine systems), and c) one of ordinary skill in the art could have substituted one known element for another and the results of the substitution would have been predictable (either Singh’s air source or Morrison’s liquid peroxide source could have been used to predictably provide an oxidizer source for a rotating detonation engine system, as evidenced by Wegener’s use of liquid oxidizers and Morrison’s specific use of liquid peroxide).
 It has been held that “when a patent claims a structure already known in the prior art that is altered by the mere substitution of one element for another known in the field, the combination must do more than yield a predictable result.”
 KSR International Co. v.
 Teleflex Inc., et al., 82 USPQ2d 1385, 1395 (2007) (citing United States v.
 Adams, 383 US 39, 50-51 (1966)).
 See MPEP 2143 I(B).

-Regarding the recitation “said first surface of said wall is cooled by application of products of a decomposition of said liquid peroxide to said first surface of said wall,” Singh in view of Wegener and further in view of Morrison is capable of operating in the claimed manner (the liquid peroxide source, discussed for claim 1 above, providing liquid peroxide via Singh’s channel for air 82 would result in some thermal decomposition of the liquid peroxide and thus cooling of the first surface of the wall would be effected with the products of decomposition of the liquid peroxide).
-Note, however, that it is unclear whether the wall is positively recited in the claim.
+Regarding the recitation “said first surface of said wall is cooled by application of products of a decomposition of said liquid peroxide to said first surface of said wall,” Singh in view of Wegener and further in view of Morrison’s rotating detonation engine system is capable of operating in the claimed manner (the liquid peroxide source, discussed above, provides liquid peroxide in place of Singh’s air 82, and the provision of this liquid peroxide would cool the first surface of the wall where it makes contact with it).

 Response to Arguments